 On a large silpat mat or piece of parchment paper, roll out the dough to 1/8-1/4″ thickness.
 Press the cookie cutter into the dough, then place the cutout goldfish on your parchment-lined baking sheets.
 The dough may stick to the goldfish cutters.
 Use your fingers to gently nudge out the dough without losing that signature goldfish shape.

-Take the dough scraps, form another ball and roll out the dough again.
-Then cut more goldfish until all the dough has been used up.
+Take the dough scraps, form another ball, and roll out the dough again.
+Cut more goldfish until all the dough has been used up.
 I was able to make about 175 goldfish.
-Cutting the goldfish is a tedious process, so give yourself time to get it done.
+Cutting the goldfish is a tedious process, so give yourself plenty of time to get it done.

-While the goldfish are chilling, preheat your oven to 350º F. After the goldfish have chilled for 30 minutes, bake them, working in batches, for about 10-12 minutes until they’re bubbly but not burned or browned.
+While the goldfish are chilling, preheat your oven to 350º F. After the goldfish have cooled for 30 minutes, bake them in batches for about 10-12 minutes until they’re bubbly but not burned or browned.
 They will puff up beautifully in the oven.

 Remove the goldfish from the oven and allow them to fully cool on the baking sheet.
 They will crisp up more as they cool.